igoragoli/fosdem-2026-software-performance/outline.md

     - Slide: Two plots side by side with overlapping histograms.
 The first one should have highly overlapping histograms, but the second one should have histograms that are clearly different.
 The means of the distribution should lead to contradicting conclusions to that of the t-tests, to show even further the limitations of the naive approach.
         - Purpose: Explain the intuition behind t-tests in a bit more detail.
         - [Perhaps we should prevent Gell-Mann effects on the audience by saying "of course, there are many other statistical tests you can use, but this is the best starting point."
 It is really a vast field, and it's super easy to make imprecise statements.]
-- Integrating Benchmark Results Into Your Workflows
+- Integrating Benchmarks Into Your Workflows
     - Slide: Diagram of the benchmarking platform architecture with boxes the benchmarking platform architecture some boxes highlighted (the ones related to integrating benchmarking into workflows: CI/CD, quality gates, operational excellence reviews, competitor benchmarks).
     - Slide: Example
         - Purpose: Showcase a real-life example [TODO: decide] we'll use to thread a line through the ways in which we integrate benchmarking into our workflows.